Skip to content

 Signal API — a secure communication device projecting a holographic signal wave.

-The Homebrew-installed signal-cli 0.14.2 binary running as a daemon with --http 127.0.0.1:8080.
-This is OpenClaw’s primary bridge — Yoda sends and receives messages through this interface.
+The Homebrew-installed signal-cli 0.14.4.1 binary running as a launchd daemon.
+This is OpenClaw’s only Signal bridge — Yoda sends and receives through it.

 MethodPathDescription